mtojek/greenwall/README.md

 The project may be rebuilt using a single command - ```make```.
 This includes downloading dependencies, formatting, building code and testing.

-As @jtyang spotted - the building process may require higher user permission:
+The building process may require higher user permission:
 ```bash
 --- PASS: TestLint (8.93s)
 PASS